awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 ### Attaching or Detaching a Policy in an IAM Account<a name="troubleshoot_roles_cant-attach-detach-policy"></a>

 Some AWS managed policies are linked to a service\.
 These policies are used only with a [service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role) for that service\.
 In the IAM console, when you view the **Summary** page for a policy, the page includes a banner to indicate that the policy is linked to a service\.
 You cannot attach this policy to a user, group, or role within IAM\.
 When you create a service\-linked role for the service, this policy is automatically attached to your new role\.
 Because the policy is required, you cannot detach the policy from the service\-linked role\.

+### Changing Policies for your IAM Identities Based on Their Activity<a name="troubleshoot_change-policies-based-on-activity"></a>

+You can update policies for your IAM identities \(users, groups, and roles\) based on their activity\.
+To do this, view your account's events in CloudTrail **Event history**\.
+CloudTrail event logs include detailed event information that you can use to change the policy's permissions\.
+If a user or role is attempting to peform an action in AWS and that request is denied, then you can consider whether they should have permission to peform the action\.
+If so, you can add the action and even the ARN of the resource that they attempted to access to their policy\.
+Alternatively, if the user or role has permissions that they are not using, you might consider removing those permissions from their policy\.
+Make sure that your policies grant the [least privilege](best-practices.md#grant-least-privilege) that is needed to perform only the necessary actions\.
+For more information about using CloudTrail, see [Viewing CloudTrail Events in the CloudTrail Console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-console.html) in the *AWS CloudTrail User Guide*\.

 ## Troubleshoot JSON Policy Documents<a name="troubleshoot_policies-json"></a>